 Well, it’s been a very long time since I played with popsicle sticks, now I just play with food, but I have been inspired by several scarecrow craft stick projects I’ve seen on-line to create these cute fall treats.

 Last winter I created snowmen, penguins, and even Olaf out of chocolate dipped pretzels, and had drawn up designs for all the other holidays throughout the year.
 I can’t believe it is now November and I’m just getting around to sharing another one with you.

 I had my drawings tucked away and they were gathering dust, sadly forgotten, until two weeks ago, when I was reminded just how much you all liked my Chocolate Snowman Pretzel Craft.
-My friend, Jill, from Kitchen Fun With My 3 Sons shared the project on her Facebook page and the post went nuts.
-I got so much traffic that my site went down for a while (sorry about that.)
+That post went nuts so I got back in the kitchen to make more pretzel treats.

 Chocolate Dipped Pretzel Scarecrows

 1 – 2 bags Snyder’s of Hanover Pretzel Dipping Sticks (some will be broken, so you may need 2 bags)

 4 ounces Peanut Butter Candy Melts (confectionery coating)